light-mode-image

 Testing device

-You will need to have a mobile device to test the workflow.
+You will need a mobile device to test the workflow with.

 Supported iOS device to run the built Verifier application on, setup with: